Child Sex Offense Lawyer

 Serving Plano, Dallas, McKinney, Frisco, Allen, and the Entire State of Texas

 A rash of recent news reports highlights the frequency of allegations involving a sexual relationship between a teacher and a student.
-Although such incidents seem common, false allegations made by a student can also occur.
+Although such sexual abuse incidents seem common, false allegations made by a student can also occur.
 Even a false allegation can be career ending.
 Many school districts will immediately place the teacher on administrative leave pending an investigation.
 The administrative investigation is just the beginning.
 Texas law provides for harsh penalties for any teacher accused of having an improper relationship with a student.

 If you are accused of misconduct by a student or parent, you have certain rights.
 For instance, you have the right to representation during any investigatory interview when you reasonably believe the interview may result in disciplinary action.
 Anything you say during the administrative investigation might be used against you later if criminal charges are filed.